kubedb/docs/docs/guides/mysql/replication-mode-transform/overview/index.md

 ## Supported Transformations

-The target topology is selected with `spec.replicationModeTransformation.targetMode`, which accepts `GroupReplication` (default), `InnoDBCluster` or `SemiSync`.
+The target topology is selected with `spec.replicationModeTransformation.targetTopologyMode`, which accepts `GroupReplication` (default), `InnoDBCluster` or `SemiSync`.

 | From (source) | To `GroupReplication` | To `InnoDBCluster` | To `SemiSync` |